 In today’s open-plan homes, comfort knows no boundaries.
-Airy open living spaces are more popular than ever, offering unobstructed interior views and traffic patterns that allow friends and family to move freely and comfortably between living, dining
+Airy open living spaces are more popular than ever, offering unobstructed interior views and traffic patterns that allow friends and family to move freely and comfortably between living, dining and kitchens spaces.

 By their nature, log and timber homes have built-in structures (vertical frame posts and decorative timbers, etc.) that help with this challenge.
 These wood elements are necessary for the structural integrity of the house, but you also can utilize these structural devices to create hallways, frame the entryway, section off and separate rooms or establish preferred traffic patterns.